Modelling transition phenomena of scientific coauthorship networks: The model

 The model expresses the sizes of real leaders' academic impacts and those of their research teams by the sizes of lead nodes' influential zones.
 For a lead node $i$, the size of its ``research team" (the number of members in its zone) is $\delta\alpha(\theta_i) t^{-\beta}_it^{\beta-1} $ at time $t> t_i$, where $\delta=N_1/(2\pi)$.
 Hence the cumulative number of nodes in the zone is

 There are some intuitive explanations for Formula~\ref{eq0}.
 Firstly, the value of $t-t_i+1$ is interpreted as the scientific age of a researcher, namely a researcher spending more time on research would have a larger academic impact and more collaborators as well.
 Hence it is reasonable to consider the sizes and cumulative sizes of research teams as increasing functions of scientific age, consequently decreasing functions of $t_i$.
-Secondly, the cumulative sizes of research teams will increase over $t$ due to the continuously coming collaborators (e.g. tutors may have new students every year).
+Secondly, the cumulative sizes of research teams will increase over $t$ due to the continuously coming collaborators (e.~g. tutors may have new students every year).
 Thirdly, the research team sizes may be different in research fields, so $\alpha(\cdot)$ is introduced to the formula.
 In addition, academic impacts of a leader, so the increment of cumulative research-team size could be considered to shrink over time ($\partial^2 n(\theta_i,t_i,t)/\partial t^2<0$) due to the process of retirements or activity decreases.
 Unlike papers, the aging of authors appears only for the data with large time span.
-The authors in PNAS 1999-2013 have no aging phenomenon on average, which will be discussed elsewhere.
-Hence the major role of the factor $t^{\beta-1}$ in the formula of zonal sizes is to tune the exponent of power-law.
+Hence, the major role of the factor $t^{\beta-1}$ in the formula of zonal sizes is to tune the exponent of power-law.

 A weakness of our model is that it has a lot of parameters.
 The $f(k)$ in connection rules tunes the distribution of paper-team sizes.
 Parameters $\alpha(\cdot)$ and $\beta$ tunes the distribution of collaborators per author.
 There is no parameter directly tunes the average local clustering coefficient and average neighbor degree.
-Hence the respectable model-data fit of those properties presented in Section~\ref{sec5} is impressive to us.
+Hence the remarkable model-data fits of those properties are impressive to us.